The Best Historical Romance Novels of all time will make you fall in love with the Genre.

 "I only have one thing to say.
 I will never tell anyone about this one thing.
 I want you to remember: in a universe full of chaos, such a clear love will only appear once, regardless of How many lives have you lived, and you will never reappear again."

-2. The Painted Veil
+2. The Painted Veil by W Somerset Maugham

 Book Review of The Painted Veil

 Katie, a charming and vain British woman, accepts the proposal of the withdrawn doctor Walter Fein in order to avoid becoming an old girl.
-She left the flashy and empty social circle of London in the 1920s and went with her husband to the Oriental colony Hong Kong.
+She left the flashy and empty social circle of London in the 1920s and went with her husband to the Oriental colony of Hong Kong.
 Katie, who was dissatisfied and bored with the marriage, began to secretly have an affair with Hong Kong Assistant Chief Secretary Charlie Tangsheng.

-After Walter discovered his wife's infidelity, he began his terrible plan of revenge: Katie must follow him to the mainland of China to quell a cholera plague that is in the midst of a frenzied epidemic.
+After Walter discovered his wife's infidelity, he began his terrible plan of revenge: Katie must follow him to mainland of China to quell a cholera plague that is in the midst of a frenzied epidemic.
 In the beautiful but dangerous environment of a foreign country, they experienced an emotional wave that could not be imagined and experienced...

 In summary, this book is about the awakening of a woman.
 There are a lot of psychological portrayals in the book, which is simply amazing.
 It is both popular and interesting, with philosophy in the ridicule.
-I read it more than three times, almost in one go, every time I read it differently.
+I read it more than three times, almost in one go, and every time I read it differently.
 I have already recommended it to many friends around me, and the response is very good.

 The film of the same name adapted from this novel has also become a classic, but I personally feel that the film is not as refreshing as the novel gives people.